The West and the rest

 - entrepreneurial spirit and a drive for profit.

 The introduction of railroads exemplifies this trend.
 The first commercial railroad opened in 1830 in England.
 By 1850 there were already 40,000 kilometres of railroads in Europe.
 Asia, Africa, and Latin America together had only 4,000 kilometres.2 The first railroad in China was opened only in 1876.
 It was 24 kilometres long and built by Europeans.
 The Chinese government destroyed it a year later.
 In Persia, the first railroad was built in 1888 by a Belgian company.
-In 1950 the railway network of Persia amounted to only 2,500 kilometres in a country seven times the size of Britain that had 48,000 kilometres of railroads.
+In 1950 the railway network of Persia amounted to only 2,500 kilometres in a country seven times the size of Britain which had 48,000 kilometres of railroads.
 The technology of railroads was relatively simple, but the Chinese and the Persians did not catch on.
 They could not do so because they thought and organised very differently.2

 Until 1800, Europe did not enjoy an obvious advantage over China, Persia or the Ottoman Empire, but Europe had gradually built a unique potential.
 It had developed a culture of individualism, curiosity, and enterprise.
 When the technological inventions of the Industrial Revolution appeared, Europeans were in the best position to use them.2 They were more innovative, motivated by profit, and organised themselves flexibly for new purposes like building and maintaining railroads.

 On the back of these advantages, European ideas spread over the world.
 Ideologies invented in Europe like capitalism and communism inherited the missionary zeal and uncompromising claim on the truth from Christianity.
 Similar thoughts were formulated elsewhere, for instance, by Chinese philosophers, but not as a coherent ideology.
 A few Chinese philosophers proposed that theories require the support of empirical evidence, but they did not develop a scientific method.
 Science was at the basis of European inventions.
-Science produced results, which promoted European power and superiority thinking.
+Science produced results, which promoted European power and fostered European superiority thinking.

 The culture of the future